![]() |

 int | obs_posvel (double jd_tdb, double ut1_to_tt, enum novas_accuracy accuracy, const observer *restrict obs, const double *restrict geo_pos, const double *restrict geo_vel, double *restrict pos, double *restrict vel) |

-Function that define an astronomical observer location or are related to observer location.
+This module provides a set of functions that define an astronomical observer location, or ones that relate to observer location.

 int aberration | ( | const double * | pos, |